trisarahhtops/eventinder/README.md

   -> create Group
   -> decide on group events
   -> see Group Matches

-**ToDos until next Week**
-- read up about MongoDB
-- set up a MongoDB database
-- how to connect people to a group
--> julia

-- have a look at the eventbrite API
--> sarah and amelie

 - set up the screens and navigation
 - deciding and matches -> sarah